mlcheng/js-http/README.md

 	.get();
 ```

-The `stateChanged` callback will receive a parameter that specifies the current state of the request.
+The `begin` callback will receive a parameter that specifies the current state of the request.

 ### `progress`
 If you are uploading a file, you can receive `ProgressEvent` callbacks to get the current status of the upload.